-- Determine if the contractor intends to use chemical additives in water, and ensure that the additives are appropriate for their use.
+- Determine if the contractor intends to use chemical additives in water, and verify that the additives are appropriate for their use.

-- If the contract requires a mobile watering unit, ensure that one is available on the project at all times.
+- If the contract requires a mobile watering unit, make sure that one is available on the project at all times.

-- Ensure that all necessary watering equipment is the type specified.
+- Check that all necessary watering equipment is the type specified.

-- Ensure that the contractor has acquired all applicable permits.
+- Verify that the contractor has acquired all applicable permits.